maanyab/DSTA24_group3/Reports/Milestone_2.md

 |train_eval.py                  | contains the function for training and evaluating the trained model.
 |saving_FittedModel.py          | saves the fitted model with .keras extensiona and loads the fitted model
 |predicting.py                  | Module to makes predictions using the saved model
-|main.py                        | Orchestrates the overall workflow by importing functions from the above modules.
-Serves as the single entry point to execute the pipeline (python main.py).
+|main.py                        | Combines the overall workflow by importing functions from the above modules.
+Serves as the single entry point to execute the pipeline (python3 main.py).

 **Problems**
+After I made separate python files for each module, I received a Pylance error likely because the Python interpreter selected in VS code was one where the dependencies were not installed.
+Hence, I opened the command palette in VSCode and selected the correct virtual environment.
+Thereafter, the modularised code ran smoothly.

 ## Appendix